 At the casino we received a pass to get back to Chinatown, gambled a few dollars, and doubled our money ($5).

 On Sunday morning we could now use the Chinatown shuttle to start further up the red line and we met cousin Donna at a lovely restaurant on Michigan Ave about 4 blocks north of the Chicago river, Grand Lux Cafe.
 It was so good to see her again and hear that her condo in Naples survived the hurricane.
 The restaurant was serving brunch and lunch and I had one of the best salads I’ve ever had made with faro, kale, lettuce,apples, etc and a lime dressing.
 Vegan!

 We walked first to Millennium park where we saw the famous bean and had fun with photos and then headed back to the river for an Architectural Boat Tour of Chicago.
 We took the one recommended by Donna which is led by docents in the Chicago Architecture Foundation.
-What a wonderful way to see Chicago and provided an appreciation of the architecture innovations and styles in the Chicago area.
+What a wonderful way to see Chicago and it provided an appreciation of the architecture innovations and styles in the Chicago area.

 After the tour we sat on steps along the Chicago river walk, which includes small greenspace parks, steps down to the rivers for sitting, tie up areas for small boats, and cafes along the way.
 It was late and still hot (high 80s) and we headed back to the redline and Donna made her way to her car.
 It was a great day!